 Can the university accommodate campus events?

 Events will follow Massachusetts state guidelines for gatherings.
-Indoor gatherings should not exceed 25 people in a single enclosed, indoor space.
 Our global network locations in North America will follow these guidelines as well, unless their local or state guidelines are more restrictive.
 All in-person event requests will be reviewed by an events committee and must contain a compelling statement of why the event must be held in person and cannot be done virtually.
 For more details on scheduling and approving an event, please see the Event Policy.